Wellesley College Library Collection Development Policy

 Digital editions are preferred for reference works.
 A non-circulating print reference collection is maintained for those resources which are frequently consulted or for which access would be severely limited were they allowed to be borrowed.

 Titles are not automatically replaced.
 Collections librarians review lists of lost and missing titles as well as those that become damaged beyond repair to determine whether replacements should be acquired.
-Replacement is warranted if the title is still needed to support the curriculum and ILL is not sufficient to meet sustained local need, if the original circulated frequently before it was lost or damaged beyond repair, it if fills a niche within the existing subject collection, if it is still in print, and if the funding is available.
+Replacement may be warranted if the funding is available, and if the title is still needed to support the curriculum and ILL is not sufficient to meet sustained local need, if the original circulated frequently before it was lost or damaged beyond repair, or if we have committed to retaining a copy for our EAST (Eastern Academic Scholars Trust) agreement.
 A print title may be replaced by a digital edition.

 While the general collection development policies and guiding principles apply to the Special Collections of the College, there are certain areas of focus for building and maintaining them.